Dylann Roof: Death sentence appeal

-2016 assault in prison
+Imprisonment

 On August 4, 2016, Roof was beaten by a fellow inmate while detained at the Charleston County Detention Center.
-Roof, who suffered hits and bruising to the face and body, was not seriously injured, and he was allowed to return to his cell after being examined by jail medical personnel.
+Roof suffered bruising to the face and body, but was not seriously injured, and was allowed to return to his cell after being examined by medical personnel.
 The assailant was identified as 25-year-old Dwayne Marion Stafford, who was awaiting trial on charges of first-degree assault and strong-arm robbery.
 Stafford was able to exit his unlocked cell, pass through a steel cell door with a narrow vertical window, and go down the stairs into the jail's protective custody unit to reach Roof.
 At the time of the attack, Roof was alone after two detention officers assigned to be with him left, one being on break and the other called away to do another task.

 Roof and his attorney stated that they did not plan to press charges.
 The night after the attack, 18 months after his initial arrest, Stafford was released on over $100,000 bond.

+In December 2024, when President Joe Biden announced commutations for the death sentences of 37 out of 40 federal death row inmates to life imprisonment without the possibility of parole, he excluded Roof, along with Dzhokhar Tsarnaev who committed the 2013 Boston Marathon bombing and Robert Gregory Bowers who committed the 2018 Pittsburgh synagogue shooting because of their convictions for either terrorism or hate-motivated mass murder related crimes.